By Colin Raney, Co-Founder of Ray

 Price: $9.99/month or included with Apple One | Free trial: 1 month | Platforms: iPhone, iPad, Apple TV, and Mac

 Apple Fitness+ is video-first.
 You pick a class, you press play, and an instructor walks you through it.
 The production quality is outstanding.
-The Apple Watch integration shows your heart rate on screen.
-The variety is massive with yoga, HIIT, strength, cycling, dance, and meditation.
+The Apple Watch integration shows your heart rate on screen during workouts.
+The variety spans 11 workout types including yoga, HIIT, strength training, cycling, dance, kickboxing, and meditation classes ranging from 5 to 45 minutes.

-The quality is genuinely good.
-Instructors are diverse and relatable.
-The integration with Apple Watch means your metrics show up on screen during classes, and your rings close automatically.
-At $10/month, it costs significantly less than most gym memberships while offering studio-quality instruction.
+The instruction quality is genuinely excellent with diverse, experienced trainers.
+The Apple Watch integration means your real-time metrics display on screen during classes, and your Activity rings close automatically when you complete workouts.
+At $10/month, it costs significantly less than most gym memberships while offering studio-quality instruction equivalent to premium fitness chains.

 Where it falls short:

-If your main issue with Peloton is the price, Apple Fitness+ is the obvious downgrade.
-Good value, especially if you’re already paying for Apple One.
-But if your real issue is that you want something that actually coaches you and adapts, this is more of the same — polished video content you follow along with.
+If your main issue with Peloton is the price, Apple Fitness+ is the obvious alternative.
+Excellent value, especially if you’re already paying for Apple One.
+But if you want something that actually coaches you through progressive programming and adapts to your performance, this remains polished video content you follow along with rather than intelligent fitness coaching.

 Price: $0 (free as of 2025) | Platforms: iOS, Android, compatible BowFlex/Schwinn equipment